cunnane/xloil/docs/source/xlOil_Core_Functions.rst

     file).

     Setting the *ShowWindow* parameter causes xlOil's log window to appear.
-This doesn't display the content of the log file but only the most recent log messages.
+This doesn't display the contents of the entire log file but only the most recent log messages.